The Robo Retrofit House

 Click here to read more articles about Duct Blaster

-This article originally appeared in the March/April 2011
+A version of this article appears in the March/April 2011

 issue of Home Energy Magazine.

 Much is learned from a side-by-side study of a retrofit home and standard-built home.

 A home built in the mixed-humid climate of Knoxville, Tennessee, with energy efficiency upgrades used 42% less energy than an identical standard built home in a side-by-side measured and modeled comparison.
 The two-story homes have three bedrooms, 21/2 baths, and 2,400 ft2 of living space.
 The house type, size, and dominant features were selected after a demographic housing study in the Tennessee Valley Authority (TVA) service territory determined that this was a typical house on the market from 2000 to 2008.
 The energy efficiency packages, all commercially available in the area, made a significant difference in energy use between the two houses.
 The Retrofit House has a HERS index of 68 (a HERS of 0 is a zero-energy house; a conventional new house would have a HERS rating of around 100).
 The identical Builder House next door has a HERS of 102.

 To read complete online articles, you need to sign up for an Online Subscription.

 Once an order has been placed there is an automatic $10 processing fee that will be deducted with any cancellation.

 The Home Energy Online articles are for personal use only and may not be printed for distribution.
 For permission to reprint, please send an e-mail to email@example.com.